 Financial Help for Out of Pocket Medical Expenses

 Fighting an illness requires mental, emotional and physical strength.
 Unfortunately, it also requires money — often a lot of it.
-If you don’t have insurance, you’ll have to pay out of pocket medical expenses.
-A TransUnion report found that in 2017 there was an increase of 11% in out of pocket costs, forcing more of the payment responsibility onto patients.

 What are out of pocket expenses?

 Out of pocket expenses are medical costs that are not covered by Medicare, or your insurance company if you have private health insurance (as many Australians now need to ensure they aren’t charged the Medicare Levy Surcharge).
 Some insurance deny coverage for certain prescription medicines, mental health care, costly cancer treatments and chronic diseases, leaving you to pay for the full medical bill.

 Resources to help with financial help for out of pocket medical expenses

 Below we will walk you through each resource so you can find the best fit for your needs.

 Many have turned to crowdfunding to combat overwhelming medical costs.
 Fundraising for medical expenses allows you to quickly and easily reach out to a giving community to help relieve the burden of medical debt.
 Use our medical crowdfunding guide to help get started.

 Online fundraising is becoming increasingly popular because it allows people to raise money for absolutely anything they need, including medical costs.
 Starting a campaign on GoFundMe only takes about five minutes and using our free fundraising platform will allow you to keep more of your donations.
 There’s no application process or income requirements, so you can get started raising money for medical bills right away.

 See how other Aussies avoided medical debt by crowdfunding